 Ensures the surfing aspect of the event runs on schedule and according to the rules and that the staff are not making any errors.
 The Contest Director decides the event location if mobile and the daily running schedule and format.
-The Contest Director reports to the Event Coordinator and works with the Surfing Australia Technical Director and Head Judge.
+The Contest Director reports to the SA Head of Events and works with the Surfing Australia Technical Director and Head Judge.